goooooouwa/writings/_posts/2017-12-08-how-to-implement-north-star-layout-in-css.md

+---
+layout: post
+title: 'How to implement north star layout in css'
+categories:
+    - 'programming'
+    - 'css'
+---

 design requirements:

 tab text centering in navigation tab, a red dot relatively positioned at the upper right of tab text (text content might vary).